 In an effort to better compete with competitor Pacific Southwest Airlines (PSA) and acquire more slots at its hometown airport, Santa Ana-Orange County, AirCal ordered the ultra-quiet British made jetliner, the BAe 146.
 Holding for departure on Runway 19 Right at Santa Ana-Orange County Airport for an evening departure in February 1987, is N145AC, a British Aerospace BAe 146-200, delivered new in June 1986.

-During AirCal's growth spurt in 1985, additional "Classic" Boeing 737s were leased to provided needed capacity including this example, N4952W, a Boeing 737-210C, acquired from Wien Air Alaska and seen taxiing at Portland, Oregon in July 1986.
+During AirCal's growth spurt in 1985, additional "Classic" Boeing 737s were leased to provided needed capacity including this example, N4952W, a Boeing 737-210C, acquired from Wien Air Alaska and seen taxiing at Seattle-Tacoma International Airport in July 1986.

 By 1986, the Boeing 737-300 was serving a majority of the routes in the AirCal system.
 Taxiing toward Runway 1 Right for an afternoon departure at San Francisco International Airport in October 1986, is N306AC, a Boeing 737-3A4, delivered new to the airline in April 1986.